Stanford-ILIAD/Diverse-Conventions/README.md

-# Madrona RL Environments
+# CoMeDi

-Implementation of various RL Environments in Madrona
+Implementation of CoMeDi algorithm with GPU acceleration

 ## Requirements